lokidoki102/tp/docs/DeveloperGuide.md

 #### Implementation

 1. The `MatchBuyerCommand` class extends the `Command` class and is responsible for executing the matching process.
-It expects the full name of the buyer to be specified in the command input.
-Upon execution, the command retrieves the budget and preferred housing type of the specified buyer.
+It expects the full name of the `Buyer` to be specified in the command input.
+Upon execution, the command retrieves the `Budget` and `HousingType` of the specified buyer.
 It then matches these preferences with the listings of available sellers' houses.

 2. The `MatchBuyerCommandParser` class is used to parse the user input and create the `MatchBuyerCommand` object.
 When executed by the `LogicManager`, the `MatchBuyerCommand#execute(Model model)` method is called.
 This method matches the buyer's preferences with available sellers' houses in the model and returns a `CommandResult` object.